Zasilkovna/magento2/README.md

 On ARM machines (Apple Silicon, ARM Linux) add `--platform linux/amd64` to the command — the image has no ARM build, so without it Docker fails on a missing manifest.

-Otherwise install the tools natively:
+The script needs both tools installed natively:

 - macOS: `brew install yara clamav`.
 ClamAV then needs its config file created, otherwise `freshclam` fails with `Can't open/parse the config file`: `cp "$(brew --prefix)/etc/clamav/freshclam.conf.sample" "$(brew --prefix)/etc/clamav/freshclam.conf"` and comment out the `Example` line in it.
 Use the Docker command above if you want to skip this setup.
 - Linux: `sudo apt install yara clamav` (Debian/Ubuntu), `sudo dnf install yara clamav clamav-update` (Fedora)